ersmax/Playground_Cpp/README.txt

-This is a playground with a set of examples.
+This is a playground with my solutions on exercises of Walter Savitch's book (Absolute C++).